1. EXERCISE OF THE ADVOCACY

 9.1.
 The engagement and professional services rendered thereof will be governed by Spanish Law, whatever the address or residence of the Client.

 9.2.
-If there is any doubt or discrepancy between the parties, the Client is requested to raise it with the Lawyer director of the engagement or the Managing Director of the Firm, or vice versa.
+If there is any doubt or discrepancy between the parties, the Client may raise it with the Lawyer director of the engagement or the Managing Director of the Firm, or vice versa, and in any case may do so via email firstname.lastname@example.org.
 Both parties will try to resolve the doubt or discrepancy in good faith.
+The Firm will give a response within a reasonable time and in any case not exceeding one month.

 9.3.
 If the conflict cannot be resolved, both parties submit to the exclusive jurisdiction of the Madrid courts and tribunals, expressly waiving any other jurisdiction that may correspond to them.